saifeemustafaq/mentorship/cohort_1/bangarjay45@outlook.com/Jayesh_Bangar_my_experience_in_creating_a_hands-on_IOT_project.md

 ----

-### First we have to set up the BOLT WIFI MODULE and make sure that it is connected to Bolt Cloud and the Green LED on Bolt Module is Glowing.

-- If not then follow the steps in this project to setup the device: [Setting Up the Bolt WiFi Module](https://docs.boltiot.com/docs/setting-up-the-bolt-wifi-module)
+# **PROCEDURE:**

 ## Step 1: Building the circuit

+#### First we have to set up the BOLT WIFI MODULE and make sure that it is connected to Bolt Cloud and the Green LED on Bolt Module is Glowing.

+- If you dont know how to, then follow the steps in this project to setup the device: [Setting Up the Bolt WiFi Module](https://docs.boltiot.com/docs/setting-up-the-bolt-wifi-module)
-Make sure you have not powered on your Bolt Module while connecting the circuit.
+- Make sure you have not powered on your Bolt Module while connecting the circuit.
-This will ensure that in case we make any mistake, it will not short circuit your device.
+- This will ensure that in case we make any mistake, it will not short circuit your device.
-Switch off the power if it is connected.
+- Switch off the power if it is connected.

 > #### Connect one end of the LDR to the A0 (analog) pin of the Bolt device and other ends of the LDR to the 3V3 pin of the Bolt as shown in the image below.
 ![m1_t4_s2_i3](https://user-images.githubusercontent.com/65165798/85008441-a0325100-b17a-11ea-95c1-3cbaef0b4b46.jpg)